-Notice of Recapture Tax
+Notice of Federal Recapture Tax

-- The home is sold within the first 9 years of the purchase date, AND
+- The home is sold within the first 9 years of the purchase date, and

-- A net profit is received from the sale of the home, AND
+- A net profit is received from the sale of the home, and

 - The home is transferred to a spouse, or former spouse, in connection with a divorce where no gain is included

-- The home is sold, or otherwise disposed of, as a result of the Borrower’s death
+- The home is sold, or otherwise disposed of, as a result of the borrower’s death

-If recapture tax is owed, it is not collected at the time of the sale.
-The Borrower must complete IRS Form 8828 and file it with their Federal Tax Return for the year the home is sold (regardless of whether the Borrower owes recapture).
-The IRS Form 8828 will assist the Borrower in determining if any recapture tax is owed.
-We always recommend consulting with a tax advisor to answer your federal tax questions.
+If Federal Recapture Tax is owed, it is not collected at the time of the sale.
+The Borrower(s) must complete and file IRS Form 8828 with their Federal Tax Return for the year the home is sold, or otherwise disposed of (regardless of whether the Borrower owes Federal Recapture Tax).
+The IRS Form 8828 provides instructions to calculate and determine if Federal Recapture Tax is owed.
+Nevada Rural Housing Authority recommends consulting with a professional tax advisor to answer Federal Tax questions.

 It’s a Federal Tax a Borrower may be required to pay from the net profit received from the sale or disposition of their home.
 If required, Federal Recapture Tax is due at the time a Federal Tax Return is filed for the year in which the home is sold, or otherwise disposed of.
 The maximum Federal Recapture Tax is 6.25% of the original principal balance of the loan or 50% of the net profit earned on the sale of the home, whichever is less.